Suits (American TV series): Awards and nominations

-Spin-off
+Spin-offs

+Pearson

 In February 2017, USA began early talks for a potential Jessica Pearson spin-off.
 Gina Torres would star in and produce the spin-off.
 In August 2017, it was revealed that the season 7 finale of Suits would serve as a backdoor pilot to the potential Jessica Pearson spin-off series.
 On March 8, 2018, it was announced the Jessica Pearson spin-off was picked up to series.
 On January 17, 2019, it was announced the spin-off would be called Pearson, titled after the main star's character.
 On May 1, 2019, it was announced that the series would premiere on July 17, 2019.
 In October 2019, the series was canceled after one season.

+Suits LA

+In October 2023, it was announced that Universal Television and NBCUniversal were developing an untitled Suits spin-off series, with Aaron Korsh as showrunner.
+In December 2023, the series was revealed to be set in Los Angeles, and a pilot for the series, titled Suits LA, was ordered in February 2024.
+In July 2024, the project was ordered to series.
+The show stars Stephen Amell as Ted Black, a former federal prosecutor from New York who reinvents himself as a high-profile entertainment lawyer in Los Angeles.
+Macht is slated to have a recurring role in the series, reprising the character of Harvey Specter.
+Suits LA premiered on NBC on February 23, 2025.
+In May 2025, the series was canceled after one season.

 Remakes

 Jang Dong-gun and Park Hyung-sik star in a Korean remake of the series, which is produced by Monster Union and EnterMedia Pictures and was broadcast on KBS2 in 2018.

 Yūji Oda and Yuto Nakajima play leading roles in a Japanese remake broadcast by Fuji Television in 2018.